11Tiago11/11tiago11.github.io/README.md

     </section>

     <footer>
-        <p>Powered by Google Analytics to collect information on page views, scrolls, outbound clicks, form interactions, and more.
-For more details, check our Privacy Policy.</p>
+        <p>This website is powered by Google Analytics and other tracking tools for enhancing user experience.</p>
     </footer>

-    <script src="script.js"></script>
 </body>
 </html>